caido/documentation/src/quickstart/beginner_guide/first_steps_with_caido/automate.md

 <img alt="Automate Types." src="/_images/automate_preprocessors.png" center/>

-- **Workflow**: This allows you to select a default or custom made Workflow to apply to the requests that will be sent in your campaign.
-View the [Workflow](/reference/features/testing/workflows.md) documentation for more information.
+- **Workflow (Caido Pro Feature)**: Select a default or custom made Workflow to apply to the requests that will be sent in your campaign.
+View the [Workflow](/reference/workflows/workflows.md) documentation for more information.
 - **URL Encode**: This option includes an input bar in which you can supply characters to URL encode before the requests of your campaign are sent.
 There is also a checkbox to toggle between encoding/not encoding non-ASCII characters.
-- **Prefix**: This allows you to prefix a payload value with a supplied value.
+- **Prefix**: Allows you to prefix a payload value with a supplied value.
-- **Suffix**: This allows you to append a supplied suffix value to a payload value.
+- **Suffix**: Allows you to append a supplied suffix value to a payload value.

 ## Settings